KannanThuvakaran/AiCore-Hangman/README.md

 **README.md**: This documentation file.

-**milestone**: A folder that contains four milestone Python files, each representing parts of the main aspect of the Hangman game, with the guidance of AIcore to combine and create this project.
+**milestones**: A folder that contains four milestone Python files, each representing parts of the main aspect of the Hangman game, with the guidance of AIcore to combine and create this project.

 ## License information